SMS Gneisenau: East Asia Squadron

 In April 1913, Gneisenau and Scharnhorst went to Japan so Spee and the ships' commanders could meet with the new emperor, Taishō.
-The vessels then returned to Tsingtao, where they remained for seven weeks.
+The vessels then returned to Qingdao, where they remained for seven weeks.
 In late June, the two cruisers began a cruise through Germany's colonial possessions in the central Pacific.
 While in Rabaul on 21 July, Spee received word of further unrest in China, which prompted his return to the Wusong roadstead outside Shanghai by 30 July.
 Gneisenau thereafter patrolled in the Yellow Sea and visited Port Arthur in October.
 After the situation calmed, Spee was able to take his ships on a short cruise to Japan, which began on 11 November.
 Scharnhorst and the rest of the squadron returned to Shanghai on 29 November, before she departed for another trip to Southeast Asia.
 Stops included Siam, Sumatra, North Borneo, and Manila in the Philippines.

 In June 1914, KzS Julius Maerker took command of the ship.
 Shortly thereafter, Spee embarked on a cruise to German New Guinea; Gneisenau rendezvoused with Scharnhorst in Nagasaki, Japan, where they received a full supply of coal.
 They then sailed south, arriving in Truk in early July where they restocked their coal supplies.
 While en route, they received news of the assassination of Archduke Franz Ferdinand, heir to the throne of Austria-Hungary.
 On 17 July, the East Asia Squadron arrived in Ponape in the Caroline Islands.
 Here, Spee had access to the German radio network, where he learned of the Austro-Hungarian declaration of war on Serbia and the Russian mobilization.
 On 31 July, word came that the German ultimatum, which demanded the demobilization of Russia's armies, was set to expire.
 Spee ordered his ships be stripped for war.
 On 2 August, Wilhelm II ordered German mobilization against France and Russia.